 Solar System Protection Agency: Weldon's Story

 Solar System Protection Agency: Weldon's Story is the newest Jenks Planetarium production.
 Come shadow a member of the Solar System Protection Agency in this Choose-Your-Own Adventure show!
 You get to take part in how the story unfolds, what planets will be visited and the ultimate destination of our host… Weldon!
-The target audience for Solar System Protection Agency: Weldon's Story is ages 3 - Adult.
+The target audience for Solar System Protection Agency: Weldon's Story is ages 4 to adult.

 Join robot pilot T.A.T.U.M. as we fly through the Solar System to visit the planets.
 We'll study each one and learn wonderful information about each.
 Don't worry, well have you back before bed time!
-The target audience age for Spaceship T.A.T.U.M. is 3 to 10 years.
+The target audience age for Spaceship T.A.T.U.M. is 4 years to adult.

 The 2017 North America Eclipse of the Sun